 Observe the Medium Tree model in the Models pane.
 The model validation score is no better than the coarse tree score.
 The app outlines in a box the Accuracy (Validation) score of the best model.
 Click each model in the Models pane to view and compare the results.

 Examine the scatter plot for the Medium Tree model.
+On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Scatter in the Validation Results group.
 The medium tree classifies as many points correctly as the previous coarse tree.
 You want to avoid overfitting, and the coarse tree performs well, so base all further models on the coarse tree.

 Select Coarse Tree in the Models pane.
 To try to improve the model, try including different features in the model.
 See if you can improve the model by removing features with low predictive power.